This page provides information on the V-Ray Light Lister window.

 Lines – When enabled, visually separates lights in the Light Lister UI by adding a line between lights.
 See the Zebra and Lines Display Options example below.

-Multiple lights can be edited at the same time by middle mouse clicking and dragging.
+Multiple lights can be edited at the same time by middle-clicking and dragging.
 For more information, see the Editing Multiple Lights example below.

 Example: Selection Modes